How to Spot Stalkers and Signs of Stalking

-Stalkers will often show themselves through intrusive questions or behaviors that might seem innocent, but can be controlling and even abusive.
-If a question makes you feel uncomfortable, pay attention to your feelings, and to what the underlying behavior might say.
+Stalkers or controlling people will often show themselves through intrusive questions or behaviors that might seem innocent, but can be suffocating and even abusive.
+If a question makes you feel uncomfortable, pay attention to your feelings, and to what the underlying behavior or goal might say.

 The ‘Friendly Question’ That’s Not So Friendly: Pay attention to ‘innocent questions’ from new dating interests.
-If you are busy one night with your friends (or another date, or anything else that’s your personal business), you don’t owe him or her a detailed rundown of who you were with, what you did, who else was there or any other information they aren’t entitled to at the early stages of a relationship (or maybe ever).
+Does he or she ask what you're doing rather than asking if you have a few minutes?
+If you are busy one night with your friends (or another date, or anything else that’s your personal business), you don’t owe him or her a detailed rundown of who you were with, what you did, who else was there or any other information they aren’t entitled to at the early stages of a relationship, or maybe ever.

 “Who was there?”
 It’s not intrusive for a new friend to ask, “I hope you had a good time?” when you’re busy elsewhere.
 But it can be a warning sign if they probe for more details, either before or after your event.
 Once you’re in a committed relationship, you may jointly choose to share details with each other about where you are and who you're with, as a way to show respect and to build trust.
 But if these questions come up in the early stages, beware.